qtlHD/qtlHD/doc/input/mapping_inputs.md

       ...
       # --- Data Founder end

-Likewise, phenotypes and markers can have symbol to value substitutions.
+Likewise, individuals, phenotypes, markers and chromosomes can have symbol to value substitutions.

 Observed genotypes have a somewhat more complex symbol to value substitution.
 To translate a genotype symbol to multiple possible (observed) true genotypes,